aedanvalle/Software_Engineering_362_Project/README.md

 # Software_Engineering_362_Project
 OpenWeather software for MacOS

+This software is broken down into 3 executables.
+The main program and two subprograms.
+The 2 sub-programs are responsible for retrieving the weather for any city in the U.S.A. and then displays it to the screen.

 1) Download project, unzip and place on desktop.

 2) Go into folder, Please double click and extract all zip'd folders within the master,